-The rejected items cannot be used in manufacturing or sold; therefore, these are not shown in the stock overview in the “Stock – items” page, but instead are only included in the inventory count page.
+The rejected items cannot be used in manufacturing or sold; therefore, these are not shown in the stock overview in the “Stock – items” page, but instead, are only included in the inventory count page.

 The rejected items can either be repaired, reworked, or written off.

 To repair rejected items, open the stock lot details page and click “Create service order.”
 If you know these up-front, enter the required resources, materials and operations, select “save.”
-The service order is scheduled to the production schedule the same way a manufacturing order is.
+The service order is scheduled for the production schedule the same way a manufacturing order is.

 To write off rejected items, go to “stock – write-offs” and fill in the write-off.